 Hawaii is famous for its waterfalls and for good reason- they are jaw droppingly gorgeous!
 Many falls are only reachable via helicopter or serious treks through the jungle, but some are quite easy for families to access.
 On Oahu, the base of 150-foot Manoa Falls is reached via a short, and often wet, hike through the rainforest.
 On the North Shore, families can take a stroller friendly walk through the beautifully landscape gardens of the Waimea Valley Audubon Center which ends at Waimea Falls, a waterfall with a swimmable pool.
 On Maui, several waterfalls can be spotted while taking the famous Road to Hana, including those at the Seven Sacred Pools.
 Adventurous families can opt to take the 4 mile hike to Waimoku Falls which is located on the far end of Haleakala National Park.
 On Kauai, Wailua Falls and Opeakaa Falls are especially easy to reach, making them perfect for families with young kids.
 The Big Island is home to Rainbow Falls in Hilo and Akaka Falls, the stunner on those famous Go Hawaii commercials.

-2. Visit a neighbor island
+2. Visit a Neighbor Island

 You’ve flown all the way across the Pacific to visit Hawaii, so why limit your time to one island?
 Each island has its own personality, geography, and feel.
 Inter-island flights are short in duration and often quite reasonably priced.
 If you are looking for big city fun, Oahu’s Honolulu is a great place to visit but if you want to see black sand beaches, volcanoes, and the rainiest city in the USA, the Big Island is the way to go.
 Kauai is much more “small town” than “big city,” and its lush interior has been the setting of many films, including Jurassic Park.
 Many families visit Maui (for good reason, it’s a great island), but the small and rural islands of Molokai and Lanai are just across the channel and easily reached by a boat ride or short flight.
 These islands allow families to catch a glimpse of what Hawaii must have looked like for generations.

-1. Enjoy Hawaii’s beaches of many colors
+1. Enjoy Hawaii’s Beaches of Many Colors

+It may come as no surprise, but number one on the top ten things for families to do in Hawaii is the beaches.
 Hawaii is home to some of the most beautiful beaches on the planet, many of which are havens for families.
 On the Big Island, black sand beaches such as Punaluu are shining examples of Hawaii’s volcanic roots (plus, green sea turtles frequent the waters!).
 Those looking for a unique experience should consider taking the hike (suitable for adventurous older children) to the Big island’s Green Sand Beach.
 Many of the beaches that Trekaroo families rank at the top of their lists are full of the powdery white sand.
 Wailea Beach on Maui’s south shore is fronted by some of the most luxurious resorts in the islands but here’s a secret- all beaches in Hawaii are public so families can enjoy this gorgeous stretch of sand no matter where they are staying.
 On Oahu’s windward side, Kailua Beach and Lanikai Beach are unbelievably gorgeous and devoid of the masses of tourists that line the beaches of Waikiki.
 Dr. Beach himself has put these beaches at the top of his rankings for years.

 Looking to explore more?
 Check out our tide pool guides for the islands: